JujuAdams/ThoughtsOnGameMaker/README.md

 ## Formatting

-You shouldn't care what formatting someone uses in GameMakerLand.
+You shouldn't care what formatting someone uses in GameMakerLand unless you're on the same project, at which point the first person to write a line of code wins and you should do what they do.
 If you must know, I use the following formatting rules:

 1. Spaces, not tabs.
 I want to have complete control over how code looks.
 2. Custom asset ordering in the asset browser.
 I want to have complete control over how scripts are introduced to the user.